shainaerrico/Errico-Capstone/README.md

 Next steps:
 * Integrate ASHRAE 62.1 (national ventilation code) requirements so that building type influences outdoor air calculations to improve realism of HVAC sizing/selection

+**Capstone Update 6-16-26**
+Progress Update:
+* Updated occupancy selection to allow either ASHRAE default values or user-defined custom occupancy inputs
+* Integrated occupancy inputs directly into notebook calculations
+* Added an ASHRAE 62.1 (national HVAC ventilation code) lookup table and incorporated it into calculations to enable automatic use of code-based ventilation rates

+Next Steps:
+* Explore adding zoning/room-level inputs to the building model
+* Expand the system selection module to provide clearer justification for selected systems and include additional performance comparison tools and visualizations